DEVELOPMENTAL CRIME PREVENTION

 In Australia, developmental prevention programs typically cover areas such as parenting

-and early childhood support, health care assistance and home help, literacy training and
+and early childhood support, literacy training and alternative learning programs,

-alternative learning programs, anti-bullying initiatives in schools, programs addressing
+anti-bullying initiatives in schools, programs addressing violence reduction, self-esteem

-violence reduction, self-esteem and self-empowerment development and training, job skills
+and self-empowerment development and training, job skills training and development, and

 The growing interest in developmental and early intervention for the prevention and

-frustration at the apparent failure of conventional strategies to prevent the long-term
+apparent failure of conventional strategies to prevent the long-term growth and recurrence

 The most significant challenge for developmental and early intervention crime prevention